-If you’re done with the newlyweds parade, head over to Svoboda Prospekt to watch some other local rituals.
+If you’re done with the newlywed parade, head over to Svoboda Prospekt to watch some other local rituals.
 On the summer weekends everyone gathers here to chill on the benches.
 You’ll see young couples secretly hugging and kissing each other and retired men playing chess.
 And if you are lucky, there is also someone selling home-made kvas.
 The Svoboda Prospekt ends at the beautiful Opera House.
 If you happen to have a note of 20 UAH in your wallet, pull it out and check the backside for the image.
-The Lviv Opera House is pictured on this bank note.
+The Lviv Opera House is pictured on this banknote.

 13. Discover the quirky side of Lviv: Yard of Lost Toys

 It is time for the alternative sights of Lviv.
 The Yard of Lost Toys is definitely one of them.
 This is one of the oddest courtyards in Lviv.
 The story behind is: local resident Vasily Petrovich found two lost toys and brought them over to the communal yard so that the owner could pick them up.
 However, the toys were never collected.
 Precisely the opposite happened: more and more toys were added and now the yard has been taken over by fluffy teddy bears and dolls.
 It sounds like a messy image, but all toys are neatly placed on a specific location in the yard.
-It is a bizarre, perhaps a bit creepy, place, but is fun break from the normal sightseeing.
+It is a bizarre, perhaps a bit creepy, place, but it is a fun break from the normal sightseeing.

 Address: Knyazya Leva Street 3